Written By: Devin Golden

 SCROLL TO TOP

-Important Facts About Mesothelioma and the Air Force
+Important Facts About Asbestos Exposure for Air Force Veterans

-• Air Force members were exposed to asbestos in aircraft and other vehicles.
-The military used asbestos in engine housings, wiring, brakes, clutches and many other components.
+• Air Force members were exposed to asbestos in military aircraft and other vehicles.
+The U.S. government and military bought and used asbestos-containing materials for engine housings, insulation, wiring, brakes, clutches and many other components.

-• Air Force veterans with mesothelioma can file VA claims for compensation.
-They can also file legal claims with the help of an experienced mesothelioma attorney.
+• Air Force veterans with mesothelioma can file for VA benefits to receive monthly compensation, among other benefits, depending on their asbestos exposure history and military service record.
+Veterans with mesothelioma can also file legal claims with the help of an experienced mesothelioma attorney.

 Rates of Mesothelioma Among Air Force Veterans

-The Boston VA treated 56 veterans with mesothelioma from 2011-2016.
-Three of them (roughly 6%) were Air Force veterans.
+According to the Boston VA, specialists treated 56 veterans with mesothelioma between 2011 and 2016, and three of them were Air Force veterans.

 Air Force Asbestos Exposure